AbhishekKandi83/Digital-Foreniscs-Roadmap-CTF/README.md

  [WindowsSCOPE](https://www.bluerisc.com/windowsscope/) is a commercial memory forensics and reverse engineering tool used for analyzing volatile memory.
 It is basically used for reverse engineering of malware.
 It provides the ability to analyze the Windows kernel, drivers, DLLs and virtual and physical memory.

  [Wireshark](https://www.wireshark.org/) is the most widely used network traffic analysis tool in existence.
 It has the ability to capture live traffic or ingest a saved capture file.
+[Wireshark Materclass](https://www.youtube.com/watch?v=OU-A2EmVrKQ&list=PLW8bTPfXNGdC5Co0VnBK1yVzAwSSphzpJ)

  [Network Miner](https://www.netresec.com/?page=NetworkMiner) is an open source Network Forensic Analysis Tool (NFAT) for Windows (also Linux, macOS, and FreeBSD).
 NetworkMiner can be used as a passive network sniffer/packet capturing tool in order to detect operating systems, sessions, hostnames, and open ports  without putting any traffic on the network.